ecmwf/ecmwf-opendata/README.md

 ### Time steps

 The time step is how far in the future the forecast is for.
 It is expressed in hours.
 For instance, requesting a forecast with a step value of 24 will return the estimate for 1 day after the forecast's creation.
-The future date is returns in the `valid_time` column of the downloaded data.
+The future date is returned in the `valid_time` column of the downloaded data.

 To configure the time step, use the `step` keyword: